← Home

 Fine-tuning eliminates the cliché density and formulaic patterns that mark AI text.

-Gertrude Stein wrote “Three Lives” in 1909.
+I picked Gertrude Stein’s “Three Lives” (1909).
 Modernist prose with a distinctive voice: simple vocabulary, obsessive repetition, sentences that loop back on themselves like mantras.

 Pangram AI Detector Result